-Place soaker hoses foundation deep in the ground (at the base of the slab) in cracks which form next to the house.
+Place soaker hoses foundation deep in the ground (at the base of the slab) in cracks that form next to the house.
 Turn them on for short periods of time to cause the soil to swell back against the foundation, preventing damage to your home.

 Be sure that if you are using a soaker hose to protect your foundation, it is thoroughly buried in the soil.
-Usually it’ll need to be a few inches deep.
+Usually, it’ll need to be a few inches deep.
 But by regulating the moisture under your house to ensure it remains consistent, you will reduce the risk of damage to your foundation.

 Soaker Hose Tips

 Is your soaker hose not watering evenly?
-The most common problem when this happens is that you’re losing pressure toward the end of an overly-long hose.
+The most common problem when this happens is that you’re losing pressure toward the end of an overly long hose.
 If you want a longer hose, opt for a narrower diameter that takes less water to fill (such as 1/4″ instead of 1/2″).

-Even then, it’s important to avoid using a soaker hose that’s longer than 50 feet, and honestly I avoid using one that’s longer than 25 feet of straight soaker hose.
+Even then, it’s important to avoid using a soaker hose that’s longer than 50 feet, and I avoid using one that’s longer than 25 feet of straight soaker hose.
 I will instead opt for multiple extensions off of a solid hose, and no more than 25′ of soaker hose per connection.